 Unfortunately, these traps present a few problems.
 First, they are only humane if you check them frequently.
 After all, there’s nothing humane about a rat languishing in a trap-and-release cage for days at a time.

 Second, releasing a rodent too far from its home can also lead to an inhumane death.
 PETA asserts that releasing an animal more than 100 yards from its point of origin is likely a death sentence for it.
 On the other hand, if you release the rodent too close to your home, it can very easily find its way back, which puts you exactly where you started.

 A quick Google search yields countless articles and videos explaining how to build a homemade rodent trap.
 Many involve simply luring the mouse or rat to a shelf or ledge equipped with a board or plastic bottle, which then tips the rodent into a trash can or bucket waiting below.
 Then you would release the animal outside.

 This solution presents the same limitations as the trap-and-release cages.
 Plus, let’s face it: Many homemade rodent traps are going to have some glitches.
 Your best bet may be sticking to products that are backed by research and development.

 The Goodnature™ A24 Rat and Mouse Trap is designed to humanely kill rodents with a CO2-powered striker.
 A rat or mouse is attracted to the trap by a rat lure that was designed by bio-attractant specialists.
 When the trap is triggered, it fires a CO2-pressurized piston, which strikes the rodent’s head and kills it instantly.
-The trap then automatically resets itself, so it’s ready to quickly and humanely take care of the next rat or mouse.
+The trap then automatically resets itself, so it’s ready to quickly take care of the next rat or mouse.

 Every year, rats and mice enter 20 million U.S. homes uninvited.
 They reproduce rapidly, and can cost thousands of dollars in damages and extermination costs.
 They can ruin equipment, spoil food and start fires by chewing on wires.